About the Training

 Mental health professionals who have clients experiencing DNA discoveries or want to be prepared when they do

-No prior experience with DNA discovery clients is required.
+You don't need any prior experience with DNA discovery clients.
 This foundational training welcomes both beginners and those seeking to formalize their knowledge.

 Training Format